Quality Assessment of DIBR-synthesized views: An Overview: Subjective image/video quality assessment of DIBR-synthesized views

 \subsection{IETR DIBR image dataset}

 Similar to the IVC datasets, the IETR dataset \cite{tian2019benchmark} is dedicated to investigate the DIBR view synthesis distortions as well.
-Compared to the IVC datasets, it uses more and newer DIBR view synthesis algorithms \cite{criminisi2004region, jantet2011object, ahn2013novel, luo2016hole, solh2012hierarchical, mori2009view, zhu2016depth}, including both interview synthesis and single view based synthesis, to exclude some ``old fashioned'' distortions, such as ``black holes''.
-The interview DIBR algorithms use two neighbouring views to synthesize the virtual viewpoint.
-In addition, the IETR dataset also uses more MVD sequences, of which 7 sequences ($Balloons$, $BookArrival$, $Kendo$, $Lovebird1$, $Newspaper$, $Poznan\ {Street}$ and $Poznan{Hall}$) are natural images and 3 sequences ($Undo\ {Dancer}$, $Shark$ and $Gt\ {Fly}$) are computer animation images.
-It contains 140 synthesized view images and their associated 10 reference images which are also the images captured by real cameras at the virtual viewpoints.
+Compared to the IVC datasets, it uses more and newer DIBR view synthesis algorithms \cite{criminisi2004region, jantet2011object, ahn2013novel, luo2016hole, solh2012hierarchical, mori2009view, zhu2016depth}, {includes} both interview synthesis and single view based synthesis, {and excludes} some ``old fashioned'' distortions, \textsl{e.g.} ``black holes''.
+In addition, the IETR dataset also uses more MVD sequences, of which 7 sequences (\textsl{Balloons}, \textsl{BookArrival}, \textsl{Kendo}, \textsl{Lovebird1}, \textsl{Newspaper}, \textsl{Poznan {Street}} and \textsl{Poznan{Hall}}) are natural images and 3 sequences (\textsl{Undo {Dancer}}, \textsl{Shark} and \textsl{Gt\_Fly}) are computer animation images.
+It contains 140 synthesized view images and their associated 10 reference images which are also captured by real cameras at the virtual viewpoints.